-The Company's Physiotherapy, Rehabilitation and Assessments segment achieved solid growth during the period ended March 31, 2015 driven by both acquisition and organic growth.
+The Company's Physiotherapy, Rehabilitation and Assessments segment achieved solid growth during the period ended June 30, 2015 driven primarily by acquisition.
 In the early part of 2015, the Company completed the reacquisition of Active and CAR.
-The Company anticipates continued growth in the rehabilitation clinic network through organic initiatives such as continued expansion of its preferred provider relationships with employers and other organizations.
+The segment has been awarded several new contracts over the course of 2015, which will drive organic Revenue growth, but which have yet to commence.
+This segment has potential for additional growth in the rehabilitation clinic network through organic initiatives such as continued expansion of its preferred provider relationships with employers and other organizations.
 Specialty programs offered by the Company's network of rehabilitation clinics differentiates Centric Health in a highly competitive industry.
 The Company is also undertaking expanded digital and local marketing initiatives to drive brand awareness and increase the volume of patient visits.
 Growth in the Company's assessments business is targeted through increased market share from successful RFPs.

-In addition to the above listed organic growth opportunities through preferred provider networks and specialty programs, the Company will continue to pursue expansion of the national clinic footprint through additional strategic tuck-in acquisitions.
+In addition to the above listed organic growth opportunities through preferred provider networks, specialty programs and new customer contracts, the Company will consider additional strategic tuck-in acquisitions.
 Growth through acquisition will only occur if the acquisition will be accretive to earnings and complementary to the national network and strategic plan.
 Over the longer term, this segment should benefit from growth in Employer Healthcare Management and Wellness contracts, which should contribute to increased volumes at the Company's rehabilitation clinics.